Online Course: Environmental Communication: Research Into Practice

 Past participants have obtained course credit for the course from their institutions.
 Your school would have to make that decision though, probably by reviewing the course to see if it meets their standards.
 Our intent is for the course to meet the standards of a university graduate course.
 We will work with participants to provide whatever documentation their institutions require related to taking the course for credit.

 Can you send me the syllabus?

 There is no syllabus as such.
 This page contains most of the relevant information that you would find on a syllabus, except for the readings.
-Since the readings are partially updated for each session, we don’t list them here.
+Since the readings are changed each session, they are not listed here.
 But the topics covered in the course are listed above, as are the course objectives, means of evaluation, etc.

 What does the course cost?

 US$695 Early Bird / US$775 Regular

 In certain cases, we can offer a discount to participants residing in lower income countries who do not have organizational support.
 Please contact Mark Meisner at email@example.com if you think that’s you.

 Once fees are paid, THERE ARE NO REFUNDS unless the course is postponed.

 When can I register and is there still space?

 Registration opens in July for the September course session and in November for the January session.
 Please see the registration section below for specific dates and availability.